mohanmca/professional_certification/algorithms/Course/Part2/DirectedGraph.md

 ## DiGraph terminology

-* Most of the algorithm learnt for Undirected Graph would just work for DirectedGraph
 * Connections vs Edges (UnDigraph it is connections vs Digraph Edges)
   * Edges has direction from to to, whereas conenctions are bothways and direction less (applicaplble to both the direction)
 * How many differetn digraph possible with Vertices V
   * There are V**2 possible edges
   * Every edge is in the graph or not, so 2**(V**2)
-* Most of the di-graph problems can be solved by DFS
+* Most of the algorithm learnt for Undirected Graph would just work for DirectedGraph
-* DFS Reverse postorder for Topological sort was simple, but it was not discovered for many years

 ## Some Digraph problems